 - A strong background and interest in biological, bioengineering, and clinical research

 - Good academic standing with a GPA of 3.0 or better

 - Strong interest in pursuing either graduate or professional study in the field of diabetes research and treatment

 - Members of racial, ethnic or gender groups underrepresented in STEM and biomedical research (African American, Native American, Hispanic/Latino, and female)

-- Families meeting criteria for disadvantaged (economic or educational) status
+- Families meeting criteria for low socioeconomic status

 - 1st through 3rd year University of Virginia students